 Demand for housing on the Tampa Campus has increased over the past ten years.
+The Tampa Campus also includes 2,171 beds in the USF Village as part of a P3 Student Housing Project; however, these beds are not part of the System Facilities and, thus, not included in the table below.
 The University's efforts to continually improve the residence halls as well as house students who have formerly been ineligible to live on campus, will result in enhanced and more comprehensive housing opportunities for all students.